 ***Throughout all these motions, be sure to avoid the above 4 joint positions that tension the sciatic nerve: ankle dorsiflexion, lumbar spine flexion, cervical spine flexion, hip adduction or hip internal rotation.

-When stretching your hamstrings, you should only feel a stretch in your hamstrings.
+When properly stretching your hamstrings, you should only feel a stretch in your hamstrings.
 No “stretch-like sensations”, burning, numbness, or tingling anywhere else but your hamstrings at any time!
 If you are still experiencing neural symptoms with the above stretch, try pointing your towns down (ankle plantarflexion) and look up (cervical spine extension).
 If balance or kinesthetic awareness is an issue, try the exact same stretch on your back with the leg to be stretched elevated.